Election deniers could make deep changes to Arizona voting - WTOP News

-PHOENIX (AP) — Gathered at a table in the state Capitol a little less than two years ago, two Republicans and a Democrat took part in a ceremony proscribed in state law that made official Joe Biden’s 10,500-vote victory in Arizona’s 2020 presidential contest.
+PHOENIX (AP) — Gathered at a table in the Capitol in Phoenix a little less than two years ago, two Republicans and a Democrat took part in a ceremony prescribed by state law that made official Joe Biden’s 10,500-vote victory in Arizona’s 2020 presidential contest.

-While sifting through pages, pen in hand and cameras rolling, Republican Gov. Doug Ducey stopped to silence the “hail to the chief” ringtone on his cell phone.
-It was a call from President Donald Trump, who was in the midst of a frenetic fight to reverse the results of the election he had lost.
+While sifting through pages, with pen in hand and cameras rolling, Republican Gov. Doug Ducey stopped to silence the “hail to the chief” ringtone on his cellphone.
+It was a call from then-President Donald Trump, who was in the midst of a frenetic fight to reverse the results of the election he had lost.
 Ducey continued signing the papers, in what some saw as a dramatic affirmation of democracy at work.

 “When you have stolen, corrupt elections, you have serious consequences, even deadly consequences,” Lake said in June while she was competing in the GOP primary.
 “And unfortunately, we had a stolen election, and we actually have an illegitimate president sitting in the White House.”

+The Democratic nominees — Katie Hobbs for governor, Adrian Fontes for secretary of state and Kris Mayes for attorney general — have all defended the security of elections and say they would fight for voting rights.

-Multiple reviews in battleground state s, including in Arizona, dozens of court cases and Trump’s own Department of Justice have found there was no widespread fraud in the 2020 presidential election.
+Multiple reviews in battleground states, including in Arizona, dozens of court cases and Trump’s own Department of Justice have found there was no widespread fraud in the last presidential election.

 Despite that, Republican candidates up and down the ballot continue to deny the legitimacy of Biden’s election.
-Several are running for governor, secretary of state or attorney general in some of the battleground states where Trump disputed his loss, including Wisconsin, Michigan, Pennsylvania and Nevada.
+Several are running for governor, secretary of state or attorney general in some of the closely contested states where Trump disputed his loss, including Wisconsin, Michigan, Pennsylvania and Nevada.

+Arizona’s candidates for top statewide office offer a window into that possible future.

-Election experts say any of the three, if elected, could try to tilt the 2024 election toward Trump if he runs again for president.
-That could happen through a refusal to certify an election he loses or long before that through pre-emptive changes to the election process.
+Election experts say any of the three, if elected, could try to tilt that election toward Trump if he runs again.
+That could happen through a refusal to certify an election he loses or long before that through preemptive changes to the election process.

-Arizona has a recent history of extremely close elections, so small changes to its election laws could have a huge impact on the outcome and reverberate nationally.
+Arizona has a recent history of extremely close elections, so small changes to its election laws could have a huge impact.

-The Republicans say they’re motivated by boosting faith in elections, not returning Trump to power or helping his allies.
+The Republicans say they are motivated by boosting faith in elections, not returning Trump to power or helping his allies.

 Finchem said in a text message that he would certify the election “as long as all lawful votes are counted and all votes cast are under the law.”
 He did not respond to follow-up questions about who decides if the votes were lawful or whether he would accept results of court proceedings.